top of page

 As a therapist, refining biodynamic touch and perception skills, requires

-an awareness of our own midline expression of health
+an awareness of his/her own midline expression of health

 To achieve this requires the practitioner to be grounded by the subtle felt-sense of his or her body sensations.

-As therapists we are also often caught up in our conditioning and that leads us to narrow the health possibilities for the client.
+Therapists are generally caught up in conditioning like the rest of society and that leads us to narrow the health possibilities for our clients.
 By understanding the fact that our habitual use of intention (doing) derives from our patterns of accumulated experience provides us with great insight.
-This insight is to ’feel’ beyond the limitations which are familiar to us and illuminate the nature of the unknown.
+This insight is to ’sense’ the potency beyond the limitations of our reactive tendencies (vasana's) and impressions (samskara's) and illuminate the nature of the unknown, so we can treat more effectively and avoid inner tension/burnout.

 Access platforms: